PostiDigital/woocommerce-warehouse-plugin/README.md

 - **Delay between stock and order checks in seconds** – Recommended value is “7200” (2 hours).
 WooCommerce is polling stock and quantities and order statuses and this defines polling frequency.
 - **Test mode** – if selected then TEST username and password is used to interface test environment of the Glue.
 - **Debug** – if selected then event log is available at “Settings” > “Posti Warehouse debug”.
+- **Datetime of last stock update** - Timestamp of last stock change
+- **Datetime of last order update** - Timestamp of last order change

+**WooCommerce > Settings > Shipping > Posti warehouse**

-- **Pickup** – map shipping methods to actual Posti’s delivery products.
+Map shipping methods to actual Posti’s delivery products.

 **Woocommerce > Products**